Canon 2000D vs Nikon D7200

 It is notable that the D7200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Nikon D7200?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D: